jundalisay/superblist/content/en/superphysics/principles/chapter-05.md

 Desire is a kind of feeling which itself is a wave.
 Thus, desire is important in navigating reality and in making the story that you want.

+{{< img src="/graphics/psych/horse.jpg" cap="Nature, as the physical aspect of the Supreme, keeps on putting desire objects for the ego to chase" alt="horse" >}}

 In business and entrepreneurship, this desire is called *grit*.
 Successful businessman are known to have more grit than non-successful ones.

 <!-- Investors invest in entrepreneurs that have the most grit.
 Superphysics can help the businessman, or any human that has a goal, to experience his goal by explaining the metaphysics of grit and desire.  -->